markbastian/partsbin/README.md

 ## Definitions

-Since we have multiple frameworks out there for reloadable systems (e.g. [Integrant](https://github.com/weavejester/integrant), [Component](https://github.com/stuartsierra/component), [Mount](https://github.com/tolitius/mount), we need to clarify the following for this discussion:
+Since there are multiple frameworks out there for reloadable systems (e.g. [Integrant](https://github.com/weavejester/integrant), [Component](https://github.com/stuartsierra/component), [Mount](https://github.com/tolitius/mount), I need to clarify the following for this discussion:

 * A **system** is the top level set of components to be used.
 For this project, it is the result of calling `integrant.core/init`.
 * A **component** is a sub-element of a system which may have both init-time and runtime dependencies on other components in the system.
 I may also use 'part' interchangeably with component in this document.